DuckbillResearch

 25 – 82%

-Per-action rates for interactive web tasks.
+Per-action rates for interactive web actions.
 Structured tools (calendars, docs) reach 82%.
 Standard form filling and scheduling at 72%.
 But major aggregators and marketplaces — Airbnb, Amazon, ticketing platforms — deploy aggressive bot detection that drops remote browser success to as low as 25%.
 Credential and 2FA barriers remain a primary industry-wide limitation.

 Insurance & Coverage